enactjs/docs/src/pages/docs/tutorials/tutorial-kitten-browser/panels/index.md

 ## Conclusion

 In this fourth step of Kitten Browser, we've introduced the `Panels` components and how `Slottable` makes it easy to distribute children into a component in a more semantic and markup friendly format.
-You may have noticed that the `Detail` component we created is not being displayed. `Panels` have `index` property that is used to navigate the `Panel`.
+You may have noticed that the `Detail` view we created is not visible. `Panels` have `index` property that is used to navigate the `Panel`.
 Even if we didn't define the property, the `List` component which is the first child of `Panels` is being displayed since the property's default value is `0`.
-In the next step, we'll see how to manage the `index` property so that `List` and `Detail` can be navigated.
+In the next step, we'll see how to manage the `index` property so that we could navigate `List` and `Detail`.

 **Next: [State and Data Management](../data-and-state/)**